nameserver-systems/pdns-distribute/docs/operation/installation.md

 * Actual linux based os with systemd support (eg. Debian Buster)

-NATS and Consul instances can be run on primaries or secondaries.
+NATS instances can be run on primaries or secondaries.
 The only limit is, that only one instance of each should be run on a system.

-* Consul cluster (service discovery)
 * NATS cluster (message broker)

 ### Primary